-Dr. Michael Portman’s lab has developed a new approach for diagnosing and monitoring patients with KD and other vasculopathies.
-The approach involves isolation of exosomes from patient serum samples and subsequent high-sequence analysis of RNA content of exosomes expressing certain cell specific antigen markers.
+Dr. Portman’s lab has developed a new approach for diagnosing and monitoring patients with KD and other vasculopathies.
+The approach involves isolation of extracellular vesicles called exosomes from patient serum samples, with subsequent sequence analysis of the RNA content of exosomes expressing certain cell-specific antigen markers.
 Expression patterns identified by this method could also be used to diagnose other types of vascular injury and track their progression.

-Portman’s lab has also made a key discovery about gene promoter variants and IVIG treatment response in KD.
-It is widely believed that IVIG works by binding to FcGamma receptors (FCGRs) on certain types of blood or inflammatory cells.
-Portman’s team found that some patients have variations in the genes that regulate FCGRs, and that these variations lead to abnormal or mutated FCGRs that can’t properly bind with the IVIG.
+Dr. Portman’s lab has also made a key discovery about gene promoter variants and IVIG treatment response in KD.
+IVIG is widely believed to work by binding to Fc-gamma receptors (FCGRs) on certain types of blood or inflammatory cells.
+Dr. Portman’s team found that some patients have variations in the genes that regulate FCGRs, and that these variations lead to abnormal or mutated FCGRs that can’t properly bind with the IVIG.
 By analyzing KD patients’ genes, work is progressing on understanding how genetic variations can predict a patient’s response to IVIG.

 Stage of Development

 - Sample access